pmknyc/science_daily/planning_notes.md

 # CLI
-Display numbered list of Latest Headlines - article titles Order as loaded in scrape (NOT date ordered on SD site)
+Displays numbered list of Latest Headlines - article titles Order as loaded in scrape (NOT date ordered on SD site)
 * Bonus:  ?? user option to order headline list in alpha by title or date order newest 1st. (may require inner page scrape to do this, not within project requirements)